bradfordlemley/stated-library/README.md

     </div>
   );
 };

-export default connect(appState$)(App);
 ```

-The [`mapState`](#mapstate) operator is used to compose state for the App component.
-Notice that library methods can be included in state; there is no magic here -- library methods can be treated like regular pieces of state because they are pre-bound (if needed).
+The [`mapState`](#mapstate) operator is used to compose state.
+This is a simple example, but `mapState` is super powerful -- it can be used to combine state from multiple libraries, compute derived state, and more.
+Its output can be used as the input to another `mapState`.  `mapState` really shines in more complex use cases.

+Notice that library methods (functions) can be included in state.
+There is no magic here, functions are just objects and can be treated like regular pieces of state data.
+Sometimes functions need to operate on a particular state, in which case a new function is created as part of the state.
+But, library methods, like `addTodo`, don't depend on a particular state, they operate on whatever the current state is, so the library method function objects don't change over time.
+Don't worry if this doesn't make sense yet, it will make more sense with more complex examples; the bottom line is that functions can be a part of state.

-The [`connect`](#connect) binding is used to provide the state to the App component.  `connect` creates an HOC to deliver state as props, similar to [react-redux `connect`](https://react-redux.js.org/api/connect) -- except, there is no `mapStateToProps` or `mapDispatch` because that functionality occurs in the framework-agnostic state composition layer, external to the view-framework binding.
-See [React](#react) section for other React binding methods.
+The [`use`](#use) binding is the only React-specific piece and is used to provide state to a functional component.
+There is a similar binding for React class components and also a `connect` binding which is similar to [react-redux `connect`](https://react-redux.js.org/api/connect) and creates an HOC to deliver state as props.
+See [React](#@stated-library/react) section for other React binding methods.

 ## State Composition